hasura/graphql-engine/manual/hasuractl/hasura_unpublish.rst

 hasura unpublish
 ----------------

-Unpublish a hasura project
+Delete from Hasura Hub

 Synopsis
 ~~~~~~~~

-Remove a project from hasura hub
+Delete a project from Hasura Hub

 ::